Updated 26th June 2022

 - Conferences and webinars about food fraud and food defence are held regularly and these can be a good source of information.

-Specific susceptibility is investigated by considering all the characteristics of a specific material as it is purchased by an individual food business.
-Characteristics that should be considered include those associated with the supply chain, purchasing policies and the format of the material.
 Each characteristic should be considered with regards to how it could affect the degree to which a person may be motivated to fraudulently adulterate the material and how it could allow a person to:

 a) gain access to the material,